Four Statistically-Proven Ways To Identify Weirdos On A First Date

 - Should Evolution and Creationism be taught side-by-side in schools?

-In each case, those who prefer complexity are 65-70% likely to give the Liberal answer.
-Those who prefer simplicity are 65-70% likely to give the Conservative one.
+In each case, complexity-preferrers are 65-70% likely to give the Liberal answer.
+Simplicity-preferrers are 65-70% likely to give the Conservative one.

 This correlation is for a nationwide dataset; it won't be as useful in places where one ideology is much more prevalent than the other.
-For example, in New York City there are lots of people who like simplicity but have Liberal politics.
+For example, in New York City there are lots of people who like simplicity and yet have Liberal politics.

 (Via OKTrends, original insight and research from OKCupid).